-If you have multiple missing teeth or extensive dental damage, a full mouth reconstruction at our Charlotte practice can completely rebuild your smile.
+If you have multiple missing teeth or extensive dental damage, a full mouth reconstruction at our Charlotte practice can completely rebuild your smile and even improve your overall health.
 With this personalized treatment, Drs.
 John M. Pinnix IV and George A. Betancourt can combine two or more restorative treatments to replace your missing teeth, repair damaged teeth, and restore full function, health, and aesthetics to your smile.
 At At Advanced Dentistry of Blakeney, we use the latest imaging and diagnostic tools to plan your personal treatment plan, keeping your budget and health goals in mind.
 To learn more about full mouth reconstruction and how it can benefit you, contact our office today.

 About Full Mouth Reconstruction

 A full mouth reconstruction is a custom combination of restorative procedures, designed to meet all your oral health needs.
 We will conduct a complete analysis of your oral health, including a functional exam, cosmetic exam, periodontal exam, and TMJ and bite analysis.

 Following this assessment, your dentist will begin to create your personal treatment plan.

 After defining your cosmetic and restorative goals, the dentist will create three-dimensional mockups and wax-ups so you can preview what your restored smile will look like.
 You can wear these models, and your dentist can make adjustments to ensure a comfortable, secure fit.
 While off-site lab technicians are creating your restorations, Drs.
 Pinnix and Betancourt can provide temporary restorations to wear in their place.

 In some cases, we may be able to provide same-day restorations.
 Our state-of-the-art CEREC® imaging system uses pictures of your teeth to create a 3D map of your smile.
 This information is transmitted to an in-office milling machine, which can create durable and stunningly lifelike restorations in a matter of minutes.